benvaljean/benvaljean.github.io/_posts/2008-09-18-POP3_Connection_hangs_and_other_issues_(Exchange).markdown

 7. Ensure no connection control parameters have been set: From Default POP3 Virtual Server properties click on the Access tab followed by Connection.
-If the list is empty and \'Only the list below\' is selected this can cause the connection to fail where the connectio is started but no server banner/header (beginning +OK) is ever displayed.
+If the list is empty and \'Only the list below\' is selected this can cause the connection to fail where the connection is started but no server banner/header (beginning +OK) is ever displayed.